openaire/guidelines-literature-repositories/docs/field_relatedidentifier.rst

 Attribute relatedIdentifierType (M)
 -----------------------------------

-The type of the RelatedIdentifier (occurence: 1).
+The type of the RelatedIdentifier (occurrence: 1).
 Mandatory if *RelatedIdentifier* is used.

 The type value is defined in a controlled list: